axoflow/axosyslog-core-docs/content/filterx/_index.md

 ## Define a filterx block

-You can define a filterx statement like this:

-You can define filterx blocks inline in your log statements.
-(If you want to reuse filterx blocks, {{% xref "/filterx/reuse-filterx-block.md" %}}.)
+You can define `filterx` blocks inline in your log statements.
+(If you want to reuse `filterx` blocks, {{% xref "/filterx/reuse-filterx-block.md" %}}.)

-For example, the following filterx statement selects the messages that contain the word `deny` and come from the host `example`.
+For example, the following FilterX statement selects the messages that contain the word `deny` and come from the host `example`.

 ```shell
 log {